Eppo vs Optuna

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Eppo offers a free plan for individuals and paid plans for teams with additional features.
+Eppo offers a free tier suitable for individuals or small teams, with paid plans for larger teams and advanced features.

 -